Making Room for Action

 How do you turn a tree into a financial asset?
 In Offsetted, the duo explores the legacy of “America’s greenest mayor,” Michael Bloomberg, who championed afforestation (the process of planting trees in areas devoid of any) to increase local resistance to storms and improve energy conservation, while at the same time transforming trees into carbon reserves for industrialists to offset their environmental damage.

 Image credit: “Making Room for Action” for the Performa 17 Institute.
 Photos by Ian Giles.
 Courtesy of Performa.

 Co-organized by Charles Aubin and Carlos Mínguez Carrasco.

-Supported by the Graham Foundation for Advanced Studies in the Fine Arts and the Consulate General of Spain New York
+The Performa Institute is supported by The David & Elaine Potter Foundation and the New York City Department of Cultural Affairs.
+Making Room for Action received additional support from the Graham Foundation for Advanced Studies in the Fine Arts and the Consulate General of Spain New York.